section-engineering-education/engineering-education/articles/customization-using-bulma/index.md

 published: true
 url: /engineering-education/customization-using-bulma/
 title: Customize CSS using Bulma
-description: Bulma is a lightweight, open source CSS framework that has excellent customization features which is perfect for rapid development.
+description: Bulma is a lightweight, open source CSS framework that has excellent customization features that is perfect for rapid development.
 author: saiharsha-balasubramaniam
 date: 2020-09-04T00:00:00-08:00
 topics: [Languages]